input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 position to discuss suggestions and to test/review patches in the spirit of open source.

-## tl;dr Just tell me how to say hello world
+## tl;dr Just tell me how to say hello world {#build}

 You need:

   - [emscripten](https://emscripten.org/docs/getting_started/downloads.html) version 3.14 or better
   - llvm 15, or a patched llvm
-  - nodejs, latest stable version but older should also work
+  - nodejs, latest stable version but older should also work and only if you want to run the JS with node.

 Most Linux distributions will have the necessary llvm patches.
 If your on nixos, you'll need to use `llvm_git` and hope for the best.
 [This